bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 ### Description of Roles

-There are four roles in the BUMO Community Governance Initiative: Super nodes (validating nodes and ecological nodes), users, foundation, and committee.
+There are four roles in the BUMO Community Governance Program: Super nodes (validating nodes and ecological nodes), users, foundation, and committee.
 The specific description is in the following table:

 Role     | Description | Number
 -------- |------|-------